Volume 15, Issue 4 (July & August 2024) BCN 2024, 15(4): 463-476 | Back to browse issues page

 Abstract:

-Introduction: The use of a 40 Hz white light emitting diode (WLED) has emerged as an alternative non-pharmacological and non-invasive approach to Alzheimerʼs disease (AD).
-Here we used behavioral tasks and measurements of some mitochondrial factors to address the therapeutic effects of 40 Hz WLED on psychiatric symptoms (PS) and the contribution of mitochondrial factors in the early stages of sporadic AD in rats.
+Introduction: A 40-Hz white light emitting diode (WLED) has emerged as an alternative nonpharmacological and noninvasive approach to Alzheimer disease (AD).
+Here, we investigated the therapeutic effects of 40-Hz WLED on psychiatric symptoms (PS) and the contribution of mitochondrial factors in the early stages of sporadic AD (sAD) in rats.

-Materials and methods: The AD model was induced via intracerebroventricular (ICV) injection of streptozotocin in male wistar rat.
-After recovering (7 days) from stereotaxic surgery, 40-Hz WLED exposure was performed for 7 consecutive days lasting 15 min/day.
-Behavioral (elevated plus maze, force swim, and social interaction test), enzymatic, and molecular assays were conducted after 24 h of the last 40-Hz WLED exposure.
+Methods: In male Wistar rats, the AD model was induced via intracerebroventricular (ICV) injection of streptozotocin (STZ).
+After recovering (7 days) from stereotaxic surgery, 40-Hz WLED exposure was performed for 7 consecutive days lasting 15 min/d.
+Behavioral (elevated plus maze (EPM), force swim test, and social interaction test), enzymatic, and molecular assays were conducted 24 hours after the last 40-Hz WLED exposure.

-Results: Behavioral tasks revealed that 40-Hz WLED exposure in stz-induced toxicity rats, lowered anxiety and depression and increased social interaction. furthermore the 40-Hz WLED therapy in stz-induced toxicity rats, led to increased catalase activity in the amygdala, decreased the activity of monoamine oxidases A and B in the whole brain, and increased mitochondrial DNA in the hippocampus.
+Results: Behavioral tasks revealed that 40-Hz WLED exposure in STZ-induced toxicity rats lowered anxiety and depression and increased social interaction.
+Furthermore, the 40-Hz WLED therapy in STZ-induced toxicity rats increased catalase (CAT) activity in the amygdala, decreased the activity of monoamine oxidases A and B in the whole brain, and increased mitochondrial DNA in the hippocampus.

-Conclusion: The current study explains that 40-Hz WLED therapy in the early stages of sporadic AD improved psychiatric symptoms and biomarkers. also it seems that there is a potential relationship between alterations in mitochondrial markers in certain brain regions and PS.
+Conclusion: The current study supports that 40-Hz WLED therapy improved PS and biomarkers in the early stages of sAD.
+Also, a potential relationship between PS and alterations in mitochondrial markers in certain brain regions seems to exist.

 Type of Study: Original | Subject: Behavioral Neuroscience